101 Unhealthiest Habits on the Planet

 The Remedy Rx: Hit the gym, develop hobbies, take classes, volunteer.
 Take time to call or text with friends or family.
 If you're feeling socially isolated or depressed, talk to your doctor about the best course of action.

 You're Drinking Sugary Beverages

 Empty calories are very bad for your waistline and heart, and sugar-sweetened beverages like soda contain some of the emptiest calories of all.
 A March 2019 study published in the journal Circulation found that people who drank the most sugary drinks had the highest risk of death.
 Each additional daily 12-ounce serving of sugary drinks was associated with a 7 percent increased risk for death from any cause, a 5 percent increased risk for cancer death, and a 10 percent higher risk for death from cardiovascular disease.
 "The optimal intake of these drinks is zero," said the study's lead author, Vasanti S. Malik, a research scientist at the Harvard T.H.
 Chan School of Public Health.
 "They have no health benefits."

-Recommendation: Hydrate with classic H20, seltzers — without artificial sweeteners or flavorings — or homemade spa water.
+The Remedy Rx: Hydrate with classic H20, seltzers — without artificial sweeteners or flavorings — or homemade spa water.